CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 {: .challenge}

 >## Task 3: Find the variants of the word "behind" and estimate their use relative to each other.
 Without looking at the concordances for these, discuss what hypotheses might explain this result.
 >* Use the `Word List` tab to count all word types and then use the output to make an estimate.
-Note: you may need to do some calculation outside of AntConc.
 >
 >>## Solution
 >>